Sponsored by Gentex Corporation

 - Nominations may be submitted by any individual having sufficient knowledge of the nominee to make the recommendation.
 Self-nominations are discouraged.

-- The Nomination form must be presented in writing not later than the 30th of March for consideration within that calendar year.
+- The Nomination form must be presented in writing not later than 30 March 2021 for consideration within that calendar year.
 If not selected, re-submission of award nominations in the next year is appropriate and encouraged.

 - The nomination must contain a compelling description and/or pertinent information concerning the candidate's overall contribution to flight test safety, or why an individual event was noteworthy enough to warrant this recognition.

 - Nominations may be submitted in any of the following ways:

 b. or FAX.
 661-940-0398.

 *2001 – David Houle, Former President of SFTE

 2004 – LCDR William Patton, Aviation Safety Officer and Program Manager; and

 Mr. Thomas Roberts, Research, Development, Test, and Evaluation Safety Manager, Navel Test Wing Atlantic

 (NTWL) Safety Office